nuejs/nue/packages/nuejs.org/vision/index.md

 __The Vision__
 # Radically simpler stack
-We are building the necessary frontend tooling from scratch.
-It's the only way to address the systematic issues and bring back the joy of web development:
+We are building a radically simpler frontend tooling to bring back the joy of web development:

 [image]
   small: /img/roadmap-2025-2.png